unicode-org/message-format-wg/exploration/name-shadowing.md

 {This always says {$arg1} == 42}
 ```

-### All Variables are Mutable; Non-shared Namespace
+### All Variable Names Can Be Shadowed; Non-shared Namespace

-If variables are mutable but namespaces are not shared, its easy for developers or translators to reference the wrong one:
+If variable names can be shadowed but namespaces are not shared, it's easy for developers or translators to reference the wrong one:

 ```
 {"arg1": "10000"}